Michal Kalwajtys promoted to Of Counsel with Baker, Ravenel & Bender

 EDUCATION

-• University of South Carolina School of Law, J.D., cum laude, 2023
+• University of South Carolina School of Law, Juris Doctor May 1987

-COLUMBIA, S.C. – Baker, Ravenel & Bender, LLC, is welcoming three additional attorneys to its ranks.
+COLUMBIA, S.C. – Baker, Ravenel & Bender, LLC, is welcomes Michal Kalwajtys as an associate.

 Kalwajtys practices in the areas of Personal Injury Defense, Construction Litigation, Insurance Coverage, Product Liability, and Appellate Advocacy.
 He is admitted to practice in the U.S. District Court for the District of South Carolina and the Fourth Circuit Court of Appeals, as well as state courts.